NasserAlharbi44/Taskmaster-discord-bot/README.md

 4- Create a bot and copy the token

-Configure the bot

-1- Open bot.py
+5- Open bot.py

-2- Replace bot.run('') with your bot token: bot.run('your-token-here')
+6- Replace bot.run('') with your bot token: bot.run('your-token-here')

 *📋 Requirements*
 -